 To test for chlamydia infections, your doctor will send a sample of fluid from the tip of the penis or cervix.
 Chlamydia can also be diagnosed with a urine test.

-Gonorrhea requires a direct sample from the tip of the penis or cervix.
+Gonorrhea requires a direct sample from the tip of the penis, cervix or rectum.
 Syphilis and HIV can be confirmed with a blood test.
 If you have an ulcer from syphilis, the diagnosis can be confirmed by looking at fluid from the ulcer under a special darkfield microscope to see if the bacteria are present.

 If you have one STD, your doctor probably will recommend that you get tested for HIV and other STDs, because the risk factors are similar.
 Also, you are more likely to get HIV if you are infected with another STD.

 How long STDs last depends on the specific type of infection.
 In some cases, although symptoms may go away without treatment, the patient is still infected and can pass the STD to a partner during unprotected sexual activity.
-In patients with trichomoniasis, chlamydia, or gonorrhea, treatment with antibiotics can shorten symptoms by weeks or months.
+In patients with trichomoniasis, chlamydia, or gonorrhea, treatment with antibiotics can dramatically shorten the duration of symptoms.
 In addition, treatment for chlamydia, gonorrhea and syphilis will avoid potential long-term complications.
 Viral infections, such as genital warts, genital herpes and HIV cannot be cured.
 However, they can be treated with medications.

 You can help to prevent STDs by:

 Consistently using male latex condoms during sexual activity

 Remember, although condoms can help reduce your exposure to STDs, they are not foolproof.